DEVSENSE/phptools-docs/blog/2019/03/factors-to-consider-when-choosing-your-php-development-tool.md

 ### Conclusion

 Selecting a developing tool for PHP can be a critical step for your project.
 These are just some of the most important factors that should be taken into account when evaluating the overall value of the tool.
-Since there are plenty of options and a variety of different IDEs available, you should always try the ones you and see if they adapt to your specific needs
+Since there are plenty of options and a variety of different IDEs available, you should always try them you and see if they adapt to your specific needs.